KS&R: History

 According to Marketing News magazine, since 2007 KS&R has been among the 50 largest market research firms, listed by revenue generated in the U.S. In 2012 the company was named the number one market research firm in the country for customer satisfaction by the Survey of Market Research Supplier Quality and Value by Prevision Corporation and Inside Research.

-Along with industry-centered expertise, KS&R offers a wide variety of solutions including strategic consulting, brand building, and market sensing.
+KS&R offers strategic consulting, brand building, and market sensing.
 Recently, KS&R has expanded its knowledge base with its new Experience Lab known as Tumble and Buyer Persona Institute (BPI), a division of KS&R that was founded in 2010 to give B2B companies insight into what their prospective customers need to know and experience before they will buy.